IngoScholtes/eurocss2019-tutorial/docs/setup.md

 # Installing python 3.X

 To complete the hands-on exercises, you will need a working `python 3.x` environment running on an operating system of your choice.
-For Windows, MacOS, and Linux users we recommend [Anaconda 5.2](https://www.anaconda.com/download/) distribution, an OpenSource `python` 3.6 distribution that comes pre-configured for data science and machine learning tasks.
+For Windows, MacOS, and Linux users we recommend to install the latest [Anaconda 2019.07](https://www.anaconda.com/download/) distribution, an OpenSource `python` 3.7 distribution that comes pre-configured for data science and machine learning tasks.

 The only additional package that you may need for this tutorial is the package [markdown](https://pypi.org/project/Markdown/).
 We use it to produce nicely formatted output with the python skeleton files.
 You can just install it by typing: